 The Company may submit applications to receive grant funding from governmental and non-governmental entities.
 Grant funding received that involves no conditions or continuing performance obligations of the Company is recognized upon receipt.
 Grant funding with conditions or obligations of the Company is recognized as the conditions or obligations are fulfilled.
 The Company has made an accounting policy election to record such unconditional grants, such as the Australian Research and Development Credit, as other income in the consolidated statements of operations and comprehensive loss.
 Income from grants is recognized in the period during which the related qualifying expenses are incurred, provided that the conditions under which the grants were provided have been met.
 The Company recognizes Australian Research and Development Credit in an amount equal to the qualifying expenses incurred in each period multiplied by the applicable reimbursement percentage.
-During the years ended December 31, 2020 and 2019, the Company recognized \$3.2 million and \$0.6 million, respectively, of Australian Research and Development Credit statement of operations and comprehensive loss.
-As of December 31, 2020 and 2019, the Company recorded \$2.1 million and \$0, respectively, of Australian Research and Development Credit statement of operations and comprehensive loss.
-As of December 31, 2020 and 2019, the Company recorded \$2.1 million and \$0, respectively, of Australian Research and Development Credit statement of operations and comprehensive loss.
-As of December 31, 2020 and 2019, the Company recorded \$2.1 million and \$0, respectively, of Australian Research and Development Credit statement of operations and comprehensive loss.
-As of December 31, 2020 and 2019, the Company recorded \$2.1 million and \$0, respectively, of Australian Research and Development Credit receivable in prepaid expenses and other current assets on the consolidated balance sheets.
+During the years ended December 31, 2020 and 2019, the Company recognized \$3.2 million and \$0.6 million, respectively, of Australian Research and Development Credit within other income (expense), net in the consolidated statement of operations and comprehensive loss.
+As of December 31, 2020 and 2019, the Company recorded \$2.1 million and \$0, respectively, of Australian Research and Development Credit back balance sheets.